The Strange World of Overpriced Used Paperbacks

 I have seen this book sell for as little as $5 (when I bought it) or for as much as $1,000.
 "Rage" is not the only example of this kind of pricing disparity.
 There are likely hundreds of inconspicuous looking books that are worth hundreds of dollars sitting on a shelf somewhere near you.

-It is easier now for automated systems to catch these discrepancies, but they do still happen, and it is trivial to catch them when they do.
-Also, many booksellers are not full-time dedicated sellers and just want the stuff gone.
-There are also ways to force these discrepancies to happen-- computer pricing algorithms often will lower the price of these books well within range of good value.
+It is easier now for automated systems to catch these discrepancies, but they do still happen, and it is possible to catch them when they do.
+Further, many booksellers are not full-time dedicated sellers and just want the stuff off their shelves.
+There are also ways to force these discrepancies to happen -- computer pricing algorithms often will lower the price of these books well within range of good value.

 If you already have a copy of the book, there are times when you can create a no-lose price battle in the Amazon listings.
 If you have a listing, and you lower your listing to be the top offer for the book, and you see a large seller adjusting their price downward each time you change your price, you are likely dealing with a computer.
 If you slowly ratchet down price and watch theirs drop, you can generally buy their copy for far less than it would otherwise sell.